jlangr/pubmob-exercise1/README.md

 ## Mobbing

 All are welcome; please treat others with appropriate respect.
+The Golden Rule generally applies.

 Rotations will be 4 minutes for the upcoming session; this is subject to change.

 We rotate using the mob tool for remote programming (see above).
 (We will call it Mob for clarity moving forward.)

+We generally follow strong style pairing guidelines, but we don't necessarily have a strict singular navigator.

 We do brief restrospection for every runthrough of the mobbing lineup.